Last Updated on January 13, 2022 by Oddmund Groette

 Previously I have written about the different periods of the trading day:

 - At what time of day does SPY set high and low?

 - SPY sets low or high in the last hour – a daytrading strategy

-There is few fills, though.
+There are few fills, though.
 Increasing the threshold to 1.5% we get 8 fills and 6 winners, and the average increases to 0.49%.

-Why does this work?
+Why does this strategy work?
 I have no idea except for the following:

 - Short covering, or

 There are a lot of traders who fade SPY.
 If SPY just continues higher, a lot of them might want to take a stop-loss by covering and thus needs to buy (and they may take profits on big down days and buy during the last hour).

 The other reason is the growth in leveraged ETF’s.
 A lot of the leveraged ETF’s needs to rebalance every day and this pushes more fuel to the fire.

 When the market goes up leveraged bull ETFs need to buy more to keep the leverage ratio.
 When the market drops, it’s the opposite effect, because bear ETF’s need to buy.